zubekj/php_messages/README.md

 ## Configuration

-You need to copy all files to the server and configure MySQL database.
-Edit `database.php` to set database login and password.
-Then create tables using the code from `create_tables.php` (the file may be then deleted from the server since running it repeatedly will delete all data).
+1. Copy all the files to the server and configure MySQL database.
+2. Edit `database.php` to set database login and password.
+3. Create tables using the code from `create_tables.php` (the file may be then deleted from the server since running it repeatedly will delete all data).
 User logins and groups should be also created manually.
+4. Edit `on_login.php` to provide custom server behavior after client logins.

 ## Message API